AnonymousPlanet/thgtoa/guide.md

 Your metadata is all the information about your activities without the actual content of those activities.
 For instance it's like knowing you had a call from an oncologist before then calling your family and friends successively.
 You don't know what was said during the conversation but you can guess what it was just from the "metadata"[^56].

-This metadata will also often include your location that is being harvested by Smartphones,Operating Systems (Android[^57]/IOS), Browsers, Apps, Websites.
+This metadata will also often include your location that is being harvested by Smartphones, Operating Systems (Android[^57]/IOS), Browsers, Apps, Websites.
 Odds are there are several companies knowing exactly where you are at any time[^58] because of your smartphone[^59].

 This location data has been used in many judicial cases[^60] already as part of "geofence warrants" [^61] that allows law enforcement to ask companies (such as Google/Apple) a list of all devices present at a certain location at a certain time.

 Now let's say you're using a VPN to hide your IP.
 The social media platform knows you were active on that account on November 4^th^ from 8am to 1pm with that VPN IP.
 The VPN allegedly keeps no logs and can't trace back that VPN IP to your IP.
 Your ISP however knows (or at least has the ability to know) you were connected to that same VPN provider on November 4^th^ from 7:30am to 2pm but doesn't know what you were doing with it.

-The question is: Is there someone somewhere that would possibly have both of those informations available[^62] for correlation in a convenient database?
+The question is: Is there someone somewhere that would possibly have both pieces of information available[^62] for correlation in a convenient database?

 Have you heard of Edward Snowden[^63]?
 Now is the time to google him and read his book[^64].
 I recommend reading about XKEYSCORE[^65][^66], MUSCULAR[^67] and PRISM[^68].